Teaching Observations for Faculty, Staff, and Postdocs

 How can I arrange a teaching observation?

 Instructors may request to have one teaching observation per semester (subject to change based on demand).
 To arrange for a teaching observation, please submit the online request form (above) at least two weeks prior to the date when you would like to be observed.
-In Fall 2020, the deadline to submit a Teaching Observation request is November 6 (observations will take place between September 21 and November 20).
+Please note that observation requests will be fulfilled on a first come, first served basis.
 A teaching observation consultant will follow up to discuss your goals for student learning and for the observation.

 What happens before, during, and after the observation?

 Teaching Observations provide individualized feedback on teaching, following evidence-based principles for effective learning, teaching, and inclusive engagement.
 The teaching observation process allows instructors to establish their course and session goals and receive feedback on the extent to which those goals have been achieved.
-Please note that in Fall 2020, the “observation” will be conducted asynchronously and faculty will share a link of their class session recording with their assigned CTL consultant.
 Exceptions will be made for class sessions that cannot be recorded, in which case a consult will join the synchronous class session remotely.

 Process for Teaching Observations